rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 orders and fulfilling them.

-Instead of storing a vector of `JoinHandle<()>` instances in the thread pool, we’ll store instances of the `Worker` struct.
-Each `Worker` will store a single `JoinHandle<()>` instance.
+Instead of storing a vector of `JoinHandle<()>` instances in the thread pool, we’ll склад instances of the `Worker` struct.
+Each `Worker` will склад a single `JoinHandle<()>` instance.
 Then we’ll implement a method on `Worker` that will take a closure of code to run and send it to the already running thread for execution.
 We’ll also give each `Worker` an `id` so we can distinguish between